-Keeping Informed: Announcements may be made via email (to your student email address) and/or via online learning and teaching platforms in this we will use Moodle \ course, https://moodle.telt.unsw.edu.au/login/index.php.
+Keeping Informed: Announcements may be made via email (to your student email address) and/or via online platforms learning and teaching \ in this course. we will use Moodle https://moodle.telt.unsw.edu.au/login/index.php.
 Please note that you will be deemed to have received this information, so you should take careful note of all announcements.
-The Moodle name of this course is: ELEC9451 Masters Project A T1/2019.
+The Moodle name of this course is: ELEC4951/9451 Research Thesis/Master Project A T3/2019.